How (and Why) to Line Cabinets with Freezer Paper

 3. Insert the liner shiny side down.Parchment paper showing shiny side downPin

-4. Fold the excess parchment paper at either side of the cabinet or drawer surface.
+4. Fold the excess freezer paper at either side of the cabinet or drawer surface.
 You could cut it off, but having it go an inch or two up the side only offers more protection, which is good.
 Parchment paper folding at corner where wall and bottom meetPin

 Did you make this project?